PWhiddy/more-writing/_posts/2022-07-20-Jax-Sprite-Particles.md

 ### How can this be run on a GPU backend (ideally non-cuda) that supports real-time rendering?

 Jax uses [XLA](https://www.tensorflow.org/xla) to optimize code and target various backends.
 It has it's own IR format called "HLO" (High Level Operations).
 There is a guide for [implementing new backends](https://www.tensorflow.org/xla/developing_new_backend).
 XLA only targets CUDA via LLVM and PTX.
 This is great but not good enough.
-Either emulator/translator for PTX (nvidia has an interest that this is difficult to do) or something that can compile XLA's HLO to a highly portable backend like vulkan would be ideal.
+Either an emulator/translator for PTX is needed (nvidia has an interest that this is difficult to do) or something that can compile XLA's HLO to a highly portable backend like vulkan would be ideal.
 Not all functions in the HLO IR instruction set are needed.
 Some example HLO for code similar to above is dumped below.

 ```